CloudDirect/ARMLab/templates/AzureMySQL/README.md

 ## Azure CLI deployment

-The `az mysql server` command is used with parameters to manage a MySQL server.
+The `az mysql server` command is used with parameters to manage MySQL servers.
 The `az mysql db` handles the databases on the servers.

 ### MySQL server creation